What is the Oxford Academic Health Science Network?

 Will the Oxford Academic Health Science Network use patient data?

-Members use patient, and other personal, data for commissioning, care delivery and research purposes, all in line with established information governance arrangements.
+The Oxford AHSN and its partners use patient, and other personal, data for commissioning, care delivery and research purposes, all in line with established information governance arrangements.

 How can I get in touch with the Oxford Academic Health Science Network?